btrettel/flt/to-do.md

     - Use `pure` logging for this?
 - nmlfuzz.f90: namelist fuzz tester
     - Make depend on ga.f90
+        - Alternatively: Combine fuzzing and automatic differentiation when possible to find bad program states.
     - Use metaprogramming to make work since Fortran can't really do that well at present?
         - Have a computer-generated module that converts from genetic algorithm chromosome to namelist.
     - Make similar to <https://en.wikipedia.org/wiki/American_Fuzzy_Lop_(software)>.